Have equity in your home? Want a lower payment? An appraisal from Greg Easter Appraisals can help you get rid of your PMI.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can homeowners prevent bearing the cost of PMI?The Homeowners Protection Act of 1998 requires the lenders on nearly all loans to automatically eliminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
-The law promises that, at the request of the homeowner, the PMI must be released when the principal amount reaches only 80 percent.
-So, savvy homeowners can get off the hook a little early.
+The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
+The law promises that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+So, wise home owners can get off the hook sooner than expected.